In page navigation

 Similarly to the S&P 500 ETFs, the Dow Jones is often viewed as a proxy for the US stock market and a good indicator of the health of the American economy.
 Two of the biggest differences between the Dow Jones and S&P 500 are the number of stocks in each index (30 vs. 500) and the S&P 500 being heavier in technology offerings compared to the Dow’s greater focus on industrial stocks.

 Is it a good investment?

 That depends on your specific investing goals.
 They can be useful for investors who seek less volatility than you’ll typically find in individual stocks.
 The size and stability of the Dow Jones index also means it’s very unlikely you’ll have to worry about large-scale disasters such as company insolvency.

-A Dow Jones ETF offers the benefit of diversification, since it tracks the performance of all 30 stocks in the index at once.
+ETFs offers the benefit of diversification, since they track the performance of all 30 stocks in the index at once.
 ETFs are also cheaper to trade than mutual funds (another common way of investing in indices), which require investors to pay management fees to fund managers.
 You can invest in and trade ETFs in a variety of different ways, whether your investing goals are geared toward the short term or the long haul, as you can either hold your ETF long-term, or trade it for quicker profits.

-As with any investment asset, a Dow Jones ETF comes with risk.
+As with any asset, this form of investing comes with risk.
 Volatile market conditions, like the kind experienced in the first half of 2020, can shake up even blue-chip stocks like the ones contained in the Dow.
 Get to know about ETFs before investing your money, then evaluate the prevailing condition of the stock market before taking the plunge.